crwdns2933423:0crwdne2933423:0

 crwdns2934057:0crwdne2934057:0

 Oof this is not a fun repair when the PCB took the damage :-(.
 You can jump the pads on these cameras, but you need to remove the board and hope the actual pad isn't damaged.
-If the pad is torn, unless you can find the exact point it was wired from and run a jumper wire from the point of failure to the other pad, the board will need to be replaced and a sensor cal performed.
+If the pad is torn, unless you can find the exact point it was wired from and run a jumper wire from the point of failure to the other pad, the main board (or SD card assembly on some newer ones) will need to be replaced, and a sensor cal performed IF the main PCB is damaged.

 That said, take that camera apart and show us the extent of the damage.
 If it's intact but the switch has broken, you can jumper it with solder and get around it for good.
 The downside to this method is that it permanently removes a safety feature that Canon's DSLR cameras are known for, where they cut power when the cover is opened.
 It fixes the issue permanently, but you must be extremely careful not to pull the card before you see the image is written (indicated by the blinking LED on the back).
 I don't know where to source the switch, but I would say check Mouser or DigiKey, or pick up a old camera like the Xs/Xsi with a shutter failure - it's probably the same part.
 You would of course transfer the switch to the T7, not the entire board.